pqpq/shower_controller/README.md

 Water On, button press -> 3 rapid beeps

+Water On, long press -> Silent
+* long beep to confirm
-Water On, long press -> long beep to confirm, carry on but no beeps
+* as Water On, but no beeps
+* long press toggles back & forth Silent/On

 Water On, 1 minute to go ->
 * display seconds